FredHutch/coop/_drafts/opensci-mtg1.md

 ## Meeting 1: Beginning the conversation

 **Motivating question**:
-- What does a team workflow using open data science look like
+- What does a team workflow using open data science look like?
 - What does the transition to this system look like?

 **Goals to keep in mind**: